Who can file for a protection order?

 - by a parent on behalf of his/her minor child or by an adult child on behalf of his/her parent if:

 - s/he has witnessed a crime or acts of domestic violence or s/he has been told that such acts were committed; and

 - the petitioner has told the victim of domestic violence that s/he plans to file an order of protection on the victim’s behalf;

 - by an employer on behalf of his/her employees, visitors, or any other person at the workplace if:

-- one of his/her employees has been the victim of domestic violence or criminal conduct as defined in this law; and
+- one of his/her employees has been the victim of domestic violence or criminal conduct as defined by law; and

 - the domestic violence or criminal conduct occurred at the workplace.
-Before starting this procedure, however, the employer should notify the employee who has been a victim of domestic violence or criminal activity of his/her intention to do so.2
+Before starting this proceeding, however, the employer should notify the employee who has been a victim of domestic violence or criminal activity of his/her intention to do so.2

 2 8 L.P.R.A. § 621